-Strategy Action Timing 1.1 Customised recruitment strategies that meet the needs and expectations of the organisation 1.1.1 As vacancies arise consider opportunities within organisation structure and bespoke recruitment to the new role requirements $\infty$ 1.2 Identify and market the benefits of working for the Shire of Irwin 1.2.1 Maintain list of financial and non-financial rewards and benefits offered to employees $\infty$ 1.3 Ensure an appropriate induction and orientation process 1.3.1 Review the current induction and orientation process 1.4 Continue to focus on local employment where opportunities exist 1.4.1 Promote the Shire as an employer to the local community and to educational institutions 1.5 Improve selection outcomes 1.5.1 Review the selection process to ensure people with the right skills sets and most suitable candidate are selected for the future needs and growth of the Shire Objective 2.
+Strategy Action Timing 1.1 Customised recruitment strategies that meet the needs and expectations of the organisation 1.1.1 As vacancies arise consider opportunities within organisation structure and bespoke recruitment to the new role requirements ∞ 1.2 Identify and market the benefits of working for the Shire of Irwin 1.2.1 Maintain list of financial and non-financial rewards and benefits offered to employees ∞ 1.3 Ensure an appropriate induction and orientation process 1.3.1 Review the current induction and orientation process • 1.4 Continue to focus on local employment where opportunities exist 1.4.1 Promote the Shire as an employer to the local community and to educational institutions • 1.5 Improve selection outcomes 1.5.1 Review the selection process to ensure people with the right skills sets and most suitable candidate are selected for the future needs and growth of the Shire • Objective 2.
 Retaining and engaging our valued wor kforce Building and retaining a highly engaged workforce, committed and connected to our Shire and community 2.1 Improve skills in day to day leadership 2.1.1 Identify relevant training needs and opportunities 2.2 Provide sufficient job role clarity, work direction, workload management, feedback on performance and 2.2.1 Ensure current job descriptions are in place and provided at commencement in roles support in role 2.2.2 Undertake performance reviews as per policy and employment agreements 2.3 Regular communication with the workforce 2.3.1 Continue regular meetings between executive and supervisors

-Strategy Action Timing 3.1 Appropriate organisational structure 3.1.1 Regular assessment of organisation structure, seeking to meet the needs of the organisation whilst recognising the funding restrictions $\infty$ 3.1.2 Continue to seek external funding where possible and look for opportunities for resource sharing where appropriate $\infty$ 3.2 Recognised critical positions and critical position management 3.2.1 Recruit skilled personnel as required, recognising opportunities for FIFO and off- site employees or contractors to meet essential skills if appropriate $\infty$ 3.2.2 Ensure appropriate policies and procedures documented to assist in mitigating knowledge loss risk due to staff turnover 3.3 Ensure appropriate job descriptions 3.3.1 Job descriptions reviews conducted as part of the induction and performance review process 00
+Objective 3.
+A strategic workforce, with the capability and capacity to meet strategic objectives Building a flexible, innovative, and capable workforce Strategy Action Timing 3.1 Appropriate organisational structure 3.1.1 Regular assessment of organisation structure, seeking to meet the needs of the organisation whilst recognising the funding restrictions 00 3.1.2 Continue to seek external funding where possible and look for opportunities for resource sharing where appropriate ∞ 3.2 Recognised critical positions and critical position management 3.2.1 Recruit skilled personnel as required, recognising opportunities for FIFO and off- site employees or contractors to meet essential skills if appropriate 00 3.2.2 Ensure appropriate policies and procedures documented to assist in mitigating knowledge loss risk due to staff turnover • 3.3 Ensure appropriate job descriptions 3.3.1 Job descriptions reviews conducted as part of the induction and performance review process 00